-Live chat is a simple website plug-in that enables your customer support to chat directly with visitors on your website.
+Live chat is a simple website integration that enables your customer support to chat directly with visitors on your website.
 What’s more important, your agents can reply instantly to enquiries, propose solutions and convert visitors to loyal customers.
 Live chat is operated by actual people, using a platform in real-time.

 Chatbots, on the other hand, are using AI to read and understand enquiries and predict answers or show the most relevant ones.
 The advantage of chatbots is that they are fully automated and can replace people, thus it can reduce costs and can provide a competitive advantage.

 What is the best option for your business?